-- 1. Plantings will be protected from fire and livestock throughout the life of the practice. - 2.
+- 1. The required buffer area will be protected from fire, having and livestock throughout the life of the practice. - 2.
 Stabilization structures will remain in place for the life of the practice.
 Cost-share for reconstruction will not be available. - 3.
 A vegetated buffer area must be maintained for a minimum of 50 feet from the top of the streambank. - 4.
+The C650 Streambank Stabilization Engineer/ Contractor Information sheet found in the cost-share handbook appendix should be made available to the landowner and engineer for clarification of responsibilities.
+This form should be signed and returned to the district. - 5.
 Cost-share is authorized for: - a.
 Components necessary for cedar tree revetments, rock riprap, and bioengineering materials. - b.
 Seedling or other plantings needed to stabilize the constructed area. - c.
 Exclusion fence. - d.
 Grading and shaping - e.
 Hourly engineering incentive if a private PE is used.
 Engineering incentive is \$3,000 for up to 29 hours, \$4,000 for 30-39 hours and \$5,000 for 40 or more hours.
 Engineering incentive component may not exceed \$5,000 per site.

 - a.
 Any stream with substantial watershed or in-channel problems, such as channelization or excessive streambank erosion. - b.
-Planting of trees for commercial production.
+Planting of trees for commercial production. - c.

-- c.
 Fence that does not serve the purpose of excluding livestock, such as property lines, rights-of-way, or farm road boundaries. - d.
 Clearing of rocks or other obstructions from the areas to be treated. - e.
 Labor, material, and equipment supplied at no charge by any agency or organization.

-- 1. Assistance is limited to 75% of the county average cost, not to exceed 75% of the state average cost or as directed by the Commission. - 2.
+- 1. Assistance is not to exceed 75% of the state average cost or as directed by the Commission. - 2.
 Not to exceed \$50,000 per landowner and/or farm annually. - 3.
 Utilize the Practice Limits Detail Report in MoSWIMS to ensure compliance with applicable maximums. - 4.
 If the cooperator hires an engineer to design and oversee a project, cost-share assistance can be provided for the engineering assistance not to exceed \$5,000.
 However, any amount paid for engineering will be included in the \$50,000 maximum.

 - 1. The engineering planning documents are required for contract approval. - 2.
-Farm name polygon indicating farm perimeter, practice polygons, lines, and/or points for the practice must be drawn on the map.
-All associated report attributes must be completed for the contract being submitted, including contract number, status of the practice (existing, installed, or planned), and fiscal year. - 3.
+All planned and existing items that pertain to the contract should be included on the map.
+This includes farm boundary, fence (both perimeter and interior), buffer area (shown by system acres polygon), pipeline, watering facilities, power sources if installing electric fence. - 3.
+All associated report attributes must be completed for the contract being submitted, including contract number, status of the practice (existing, installed, or planned), and fiscal year. - 4.
 A map and associated report from the Mapping Tool showing the completed practice must be attached as the document type of "MAP" in MoSWIMS prior to contract payment submission. - a.
 In addition to the above installed and existing items, all maps must contain the following information: - 1) Cooperator Name - 2) Field numbers must be visible - 3) Section, Township, Range or coordinates - b.
 Before creating the Mapping Tool report, the transparency of any shaded polygons should be adjusted, if necessary, to adequately view the land cover beneath them. - c.
 All planned features associated with the contract payment should be changed to "installed" prior to creating the Mapping Tool report. - d.
 Additional maps may be added under "SUPPORTING DOCUMENTATION"